Instabug/Instabug-Cordova/README.md

 - __iOS__ (SDK >= ?)
 - __Android__ (SDK >= 10)

+### iOS preinstallation

+Open the terminal then navigate to your project's directory then type `npm i xcode`

 ### Installation
 Currently, this plugin can only be installed via the Command-Line Interface.
 ```
 cordova plugin add https://github.com/Instabug/instabug-cordova
 ```
+### After uninstalling Instabug plugin

+Open your ios `*.xcworkspace` then navigate to Build Phases in your project's target and remove the following two phases:
+* Embed Frameworks com.instabug.cordova.plugin
+* strip-frameworks-script

 ## Usage
 To initialize Instabug in your app, you only need to make one call to the plugin: __activate__.
 This method requires your app's token and your desired invocation event, and can take a wide range of optional parameters for configuration.